 - (c) Eligibility.
 To qualify for the provisions of this Subdivision, a Housing Development must satisfy all of the following: - (1) Meet the definition of a Housing Development or Shared Housing Building, with five or more Residential Units or Shared Housing Units including mixed-use developments.
-For the purpose of establishing the minimum number of five Residential Units or Shared Housing Units, Restricted Affordable Units shall be included, while Density Bonus units shall be excluded.
+For the purpose of establishing the minimum number of five Residential Units or Shared Housing Units, Density Bonus units shall be excluded.

-- (2) Reserve a percentage of the Residential Units (excluding Residential Units added by a Density Bonus) provided in a Housing Development's Maximum Allowable Residential Density for: - (i) Restricted Affordable Units for at least one of the following income levels in Table 12.22 A.37(c)(2)(iii) below, or - (ii) Restricted Affordable Units for one of the Target Populations listed in Table 12.22 A.37(c)(2)(iii) below.
+- (2) Reserve a percentage of the Residential Units (excluding Residential Units added by a Density Bonus) provided in a Housing Development for: - (i) Restricted Affordable Units for at least one of the following income levels in Table 12.22 A.37(c)(2)(iii) below, or - (ii) Restricted Affordable Units for one of the Target Populations listed in Table 12.22 A.37(c)(2)(iii) below.